zoran-cuckovic/beautiful-jekyll/_posts/2020-02-28-ambient-occlusion.md

 ![20-02-banks_combined.jpg]({{site.baseurl}}/figures/20-02-banks_combined.jpg)
 *Combined positive and negative sky-view factor.*

 To obtain the best from both worlds, we can combine the usual sky-view factor with the negative one, as on the figure above.
-Here, the negative svf is overlaid as semi-transparent layer using the “Overlay” blending mode (see screenshot below).
-Our svf shading  is now sharper and more detailed in low lying areas, while still preserving the ambient occlusion effect that produces the 3D feeling.
+Here, the negative SVF is overlaid as semi-transparent layer using the “Overlay” blending mode (see screenshot below).
+Our SVF shading  is now sharper and more detailed in low lying areas, while still preserving the ambient occlusion effect that produces the 3D feeling.

 ![20-02-layer_style.jpg]({{site.baseurl}}/figures/20-02-layer_style.jpg)
-*QGIS stlye used for the negative svf overlay.
+*QGIS stlye used for the negative SVF overlay.
 Valleys are represented with an inverse scale (white to black) and superposed as a semi-transparent layer over the usual sky-view model.*

 Happy mapping!